cobwebos/docs/articles/active-directory/develop/msal-national-cloud.md

 let config = MSALPublicClientApplicationConfig(clientId: "<your-client-id-here>", redirectUri: "<your-redirect-uri-here>", authority: authority) if let application = try?
 MSALPublicClientApplication(configuration: config) { /* Use application */}
 ```

-## <a name="javatabjava"></a>[Java](#tab/java)

-To enable your MSAL for Java application for sovereign clouds, you must:

-- Register your application in a specific portal, depending on the cloud
-- Use a specific authority, depending on the cloud in the config file for your application
-- To call the Microsoft Graph API requires a specific Graph endpoint URL, depending on the cloud.

 ---